yourgirljustbrilliant/CLI-Mini_project-T.W-/README.md

 What i enjoyed implementing in this project:
-* I really enjoyed implementing this whole project as it streached my knowledge ,pushed me to write better code. one of the things i enjoyed is writting function and then testing them within the terminal.
+* I really enjoyed implementing this whole project as it streached my knowledge ,pushed me to write better code. one of the things i enjoyed is writting functions and then testing them within the terminal.

 If i had more time what would i implement:
 *if i had more time i would implement unit test to ensure my code does work as intend, i would also update the stoarge from .csv to using sql